BurntSushi/nakala/doc/SCRATCH.md

 This in-memory structure represents a "snapshot" of the index at a particular point in time.
-So long as the handle for this snapshot remains open and is not updated to a new snapshot, querying with this snapshot will continue to work correctly and should always produce deterministic results.
+So long as the handle for this snapshot remains open and is not updated to a new snapshot, querying with this snapshot will continue to work correctly and should always produce deterministic results, including with respect to deleted.

 Other than generating a segment ID, no synchronization is needed when indexing new documents until they need to be committed.
 Namely, writing a new segment